Book – The 4 Hour Work Week

 The Low Information Diet –

-Tim suggests cultivating selective ignorance, where is information and its sources are abundant and offer few ideas.
+Tim suggests cultivating selective ignorance, where information and its sources are abundant and offer few ideas.

-- It is imperative that you learn to ignore or redirect all information and interruptions that are irrelevant, unimportant, or unactionable.
+- You must learn to ignore or redirect all information and interruptions that are irrelevant, unimportant, or unactionable.
 Most are all three.

 Outsourcing Life –